-Visit Acropolis Museum | Timings, Location, Tips, Nearby & More
+Visit Acropolis Museum | Timings, Location, Nearby Attractions & More

 Acropolis Museum | Visitor information at a glance

-What are the Acropolis Museum opening hours?
+What are the Acropolis Museum hours?

 • Monday to Thursday: 9am to 5pm